+Summary of Q6 & Q7:

+Out of 25 companies, only 2 companies suggest differences and/or restrictions to a), b), and c) in Q6.
+In addition, two additional companies indicate that there should be no difference in the relaying solution, regardless of which scenario a), b) or c) is being considered.

+Proposal 6: For UE to UE relays, any of the UEs involved in relaying can be either in coverage or out of coverage.

 Similar to Question 5, it may be possible for any of the source UE, relay UE, or target UE to be in the coverage of the same of different gNB/ng-eNB.
 Companies are asked whether to the SI should cover all these scenarios, or whether to prioritize certain sub-cases.

 Question 8: Should the UE to UE relay scenarios allow different Ues (source, relay, target) to be in coverage of different gNB(s)/ng-eNB(s)?